 Darine holds an MFA in screenwriting and film directing from the prestigious Art Center College of Design in Pasadena, California.

-She has mentored numerous screenwriting workshops at film festivals and institutions such as the Asian American Writers’ Workshop in New York, Med Film Festival in Rome, Arab Film festival in Rotterdam, Mizna Literary Gathering in Minneapolis, Dubai international Writers’ Center in UAE among others.
+She has mentored numerous screenwriting and film directing workshops at film festivals and institutions such as the Asian American Writers’ Workshop in New York, Arab World Institute in Paris, Arab American National museum in Detroit, Med Film Festival in Rome, Arab Film festival in Rotterdam, Mizna Literary Gathering in Minneapolis, Dubai international Writers’ Center in UAE among others.

 In 2010, she founded Cinephilia Productions in New York city - an incubator for the development of filmmakers from the Middle East and Africa through various initiatives that occupy the space between ideation and production.

-She has served as a jury on several short film competitions at international film festivals.
+She has served as a jury member on several short film competitions at international film festivals such as Socially Relevant Film Festival in New York, Cinewest in Australia, Arab Film Festival in Rotterdam.

 She resides in New York City.